wp-plugins/easy-wp-cookie-popup/readme.txt

 = Translate Your Wordpress Cookie Notification Message = Easy Wordpress Cookies Popup allows you to translate your cookies notification message into as many languages as your choose.
 At the moment, the plugin is only compatible with <a href="http://wpml.org/">WPML</a> but there is no better multi-language system you can use on your site.
 Simply install both plugins, activate them both and you'll instantly see how to offer your cookie notification in every language you offer your content in.
 Easy!

+== Screenshots ==
+1. If WPML is installed, Easy WordPress Cookies Popup will display options for each of your configured languages.
+2. Easy WordPress Cookies Popup showing the customised cookie popup message displaying in English.
+3. Easy WordPress Cookies Popup showing the customised cookie popup message displaying in French.
+4. Easy WordPress Cookies Popup showing the customised cookie popup message displaying in Japanese.

 == Installation ==